thapliyalji/Data-Extraction-and-NLP/README.md

 # Tecnologies
 The completion of the project involved the use of several technologies, demonstrating proficiency in a variety of tools.
 Here’s a list of the key technologies used:

-Python: Python was the primary programming language used for this project.
+'''Python''': Python was the primary programming language used for this project.
 Its extensive library support and easy-to-read syntax make it a popular choice for data analysis projects.

 Pandas: This Python library was used for data manipulation and analysis.
 It provides data structures and functions needed to manipulate structured data.